BROWSE ALL ARTICLES BY TOPIC

 Articles by Topic - Safety

 The Consumer Goods Forum's Global Food Safety Conference was held February 26 to 28 in Anaheim, Calif. with a record-breaking attendance of over 1,100 attendees from 50 countries.
-The annual Conference, now in its 13th year and returning to the U.S. after its European event last year in Barcelona, brings together leading specialists to advance food safety globally.
-It provides the opportunity for attendees to benefit from various “hot” topic sessions and meet and network with industry peers on...
+The annual Conference, now in its 13th year, brings together leading specialists to advance food safety globally.
+It provides the opportunity for attendees to benefit from various “hot” topic sessions and meet and network with industry peers on the exhibit floor.

 Labeling and duty-to-warn cases continue to emerge as a key area of risk for food and beverage companies.
 These companies should understand the nature of these claims, the extent to which their insurance policies may cover these claims, and steps they may need to take to secure coverage if a claim arises.
 One of the fastest growing risks in this area stems from cases alleging violations of California’s Safe Drinking Water and Toxic Enforcement Act of 1986—better known as Prop 65.

 Biocides used at sub-lethal doses in the food industry, with the goal of enhancing hygiene and food safety, may be having precisely the opposite effect—instead increasing pathogens’ resistance to antibiotics and promoting their ability to form biofilms (a major virulence factor for human infections), according to new research from Spanish scientists.

 As efforts for new legislation emerged during 2013, innovative technologies and services were also introduced to meet the growing demands put upon food processors

 Careful pre-employment screening can ensure companies receive a good return on the investments they put into training new food safety hires